mh747/commenter/README.md

 # Commenter
 Vice Test - Simple Commenting API in Node.js

 This REST API is built with the Express framework.
-I don't like directly modifying database tables and structure, so I used the db-migrate package to implement any database setup or changes.
+I wanted to be able to use version control to track changes to database table structure, so I used the db-migrate package to implement any database setup or changes.
+(This also makes it a little easier to set up on a local dev environment)

 ### Cloning This Repository
 To download this code and run the API locally, these steps can be followed: